- Oops!Something went wrong.Please try again later.

 Return On Capital Employed (ROCE): What is it?

 Just to clarify if you're unsure, ROCE is a metric for evaluating how much pre-tax income (in percentage terms) a company earns on the capital invested in its business.
 The formula for this calculation on ITT is:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

-Therefore, ITT has an ROCE of 7.0%.
-Ultimately, that's a low return and it under-performs the Machinery industry average of 9.1%.
+Therefore, ITT has an ROCE of 10%.
+By itself that's a normal return on capital and it's in line with the industry's average returns of 10%.